 Start with your total number, then work backward from the non-negotiables: venue, food, photography, and travel for the two of you.

-According to The Knot’s 2025 Real Weddings Study, the average destination wedding cost is $39,000 for domestic U.S. locations and $41,000 internationally.
+The Knot’s 2025 Real Weddings Study puts the average destination wedding cost at $39,000 for domestic U.S. locations and $41,000 internationally.
 But averages can be misleading.
 All-inclusive packages bring that number down dramatically.

 Tip #11: Get the all-inclusive quote first.
 Packages averaging $6,450-$6,550 for 50 guests give you a baseline.
 Then decide what’s worth upgrading (photography, florals) and what the package handles fine.

 Tip #12: Budget 10-15% for a local planner.
-According to Radical Storage, European destination wedding planners average about $5,300.
+European destination wedding planners average about $5,300, as Radical Storage notes.
 It sounds like a lot until you consider what they save you in vendor markups, translation mishaps, and permit headaches.

 Tip #13: Track the hidden costs.
 Plan for at least two planning trips to your destination, tips for resort staff, marriage license fees, and document translation or apostille costs.
 These add up to $2,000-$5,000 that most budget templates miss.